 On May 12th, George and Martha Washington, and Patsy Custis, go in to Alexandria to see the launching of a new ship.

 In May, artist Charles Willson Peale comes to Mount Vernon, with his friend, Jacky Custis, to paint portraits of the entire family—a large oil painting of George Washington, and watercolor on ivory miniatures of Martha Washington and her two children.

 On June 13th, a doctor arrives at Mount Vernon with some medicine—musk capsules, which were thought to be efficacious in relieving epileptic seizures, for Martha Washington’s daughter, Patsy.

 George and Martha Washington discover Jacky's secret engagement to Eleanor Calvert, the daughter of Benedict Swingate Calvert, who was the illegitimate son of Charles Calvert, the 5th Baron Baltimore.

 George Washington was able to convince the young couple to postpone the marriage until after Jack had completed his college education and could "thereby render himself more deserving of the Lady & useful to Society”.
 Jack was sent off to King's College (now Columbia University) in New York City in May of 1773 to finish school.

-Martha Washington’s seventeen year old daughter, Patsy, who has been suffering for years, probably from epilepsy, has a seizure after dinner and dies within just a few minutes, about 5 o’clock on the evening of June 19th.
+Martha Washington’s seventeen year old daughter, Patsy, who has been suffering for years, probably from epilepsy, has a seizure after dinner.
+She dies within just a few minutes, at about 5 o’clock on the evening of June 19th.